 Simpler, faster, smarter and more efficient.
 By following these four principles, you can succeed in transforming your HR function to better meet the expectations of your people.
 Here are ten tips to transform your business processes and create value throughout your business.

 Break the silo mentality and encourage networking between departments that work together at the same time.
 Use tools that facilitate collaboration and communication no matter where your employees are located.
-Whilst start-ups are masters in the art of flat structures and flexible working (virtual meeting rooms, sprint modes, digital workplaces, and so on), they also realise that all the energy of the company needs to be directed towards a single goal: to create value for the customer.
+With so many organisation switching to virtual communications in the wake of COVID, ensuring that all the energy of the company remains directed toward creating value for the customer is important.

 Implementing change is not easy.
 To inspire the company and encourage new changes, discuss it with the key players in your organisation and try adopting a ""test and learn"" mode to push new work patterns that meet the expectations of your workforce.
 To do this, companies must endorse a real cultural change and not have a fear of failing.
 Instead, failure should be considered a source of progression.
 Take inspiration from the famous quote: “Try again.
 Fail again.
 Fail Better.”